wilsonwid/wilsonwid/README.md

 # Hello there, nice to meet you!
 I'm Wilson! 👋 [![Visitor](https://visitor-badge.laobi.icu/badge?page_id=wilsonwid)](https://github.com/wilsonwid)
-### I'm currently a sophomore taking a double degree in Data Science and Analytics (DSA) and Computer Science (CS) at the National University of Singapore.
+### I'm currently a penultimate student taking a double degree in Data Science and Analytics (DSA) and Computer Science (CS) at the National University of Singapore.

 Please feel free to contact me through the clickable links below!
 I'm currently interested in quantitative research/trading and machine learning opportunities in Singapore.